Simon Kapwepwe: Post-Independence

 The General Elections, held in January 1964, were won by UNIP with 55 seats, as opposed to the ANC's 10 seats.
 Kapwepwe was given the post of Minister of Home Affairs.
 In September 1964, he was appointed Minister of Foreign Affairs and held that post for three years.
 During that time he lambasted the British government for failing to intervene after Rhodesia's Unilateral Declaration of Independence by Ian Smith, the leader of the Rhodesian Front, in 1965.

 Despite their friendship from childhood, Kapwepwe and Kaunda drifted apart after leading Zambia to independence.
 In 1967 Kapwepwe led a rebellion within UNIP.
 He stood against Reuben Kamanga and won the position of deputy leader of UNIP.
 As a consequence, Kaunda promoted him to the position of Vice President.
-He used his new position to put forward economic policies that differed from Kaunda's, but his views were sidelined.
+He used his new position to put forward economic policies that differed from those of Kaunda's, but his views were sidelined.

 He also campaigned for the preservation of Zambian culture through the teaching of indigenous languages in schools.
 He was Minister of Finance from 1968 to 1969.
 In August 1969, he offered to resign from the Vice Presidency as well as the deputy leadership of UNIP.
 This move was precipitated by tribal friction within UNIP.
 Kaunda did not want to lose him and managed to dissuade him from taking that move.
 However, in October 1970 Kaunda replaced Kapwepwe with Mainza Chona for the post of Vice President.
 Kapwepwe was allowed to keep the posts of Minister of Culture and Minister of Local Government.